jnorfolk/Telecom-Churn/README.md

 Type `deactivate`

 ## Future Enhancements
--Explore more complex models and feature engineering techniques to further improve the prediction accuracy.
+- Explore more complex models and feature engineering techniques to further improve the prediction accuracy.
--Investigate the impact of other client services and features on churn rates.
+- Investigate the impact of other client services and features on churn rates.

 ## Credits and Acknowledgments
 Data provided by TripleTen.